EIDA/routing/doc/index.rst

 Default configuration
 ---------------------

-The RoutingCache class includes a method called *configArclink*, that retrieves the routing information for EIDA from an Arclink Server.
-The address and port of the server are the ones specified in the configuration file.
+The `RoutingCache` class includes a method called ``configArclink``, that retrieves the routing information for EIDA from an Arclink Server.
+The address and port of the server are specified in the configuration file (``routing.cfg``).

-When the service starts, it checks if there is a file called *routing.xml* in the *data* directory.
+When the service starts, checks if there is a file called ``routing.xml`` in the ``data`` directory.
 This file is expected to contain all the information needed to feed the routing table.
-The file must be in an Arclink-XML format.
+The file format must be Arclink-XML.

 The following is an example of an Arclink-XML file. ::